Meghan McCain Says Confusion Over Defund Police Movement Gives Donald Trump A ‘Really Great Campaign Slogan’

-On Tuesday’s episode of The View, Meghan McCain criticized the movement to defund the police in the wake of the killing of George Floyd, arguing that confusion over the issue was handing President Donald Trump a “great campaign slogan” for his 2020 re-election bid.
+On Tuesday’s episode of The View, Meghan McCain criticized the movement to defund the police in the wake of the killing of George Floyd.
+In a clip posted to Twitter, she argued that confusion over the issue was handing President Donald Trump a “great campaign slogan” for his 2020 re-election bid.

 The “Defund the Police” movement has gained momentum across the country after Floyd died while in police custody in Minneapolis on May 25.
 The hosts of The View had discussed the matter on Monday’s episode of the show when Senator Kamala Harris appeared as a guest.